 Also making a huge global impact is hairdresser Joshua Coombes, the driving force behind #DoSomethingforNothing, a social movement that has reached over 100 million people across the world and inspired thousands to support the communities they live in, while Akito Scissors went to South America to teach cutting hair and donate 5% of their profits every year to help hairdressing- and barbering-based charities.
 Martyn Maxey has The Hair Foundation, which offers haircuts and styles for homeless women linked to the Marylebone Trust.
 Charlie Miller OBE works on a project called Hair4U for the Teenage Cancer Trust, and Trevor Sorbie MBE created mynewhair to provide help, advice and support to anyone living with the effects of medical hair loss.
 “It’s not just about hair, it is psychological medicine for everyone suffering from hair loss through illness,” says Trevor.
 “It is the missing link in their treatment.”

 Charity initiatives set up by brands are a powerful reminder of the strength of the industry.
 This year, ghd are celebrating their 16th year of supporting breast cancer charities, and have raised over $19million for the cause to date.
-In July, they're launching a campaign that encourages women of all ages to self-check for signs of breast cancer, every single month, via a powerful message embossed on the limited edition styling tools.
+In July 2020, they launched a campaign that encouraged women of all ages to self-check for signs of breast cancer, every single month, via a powerful message embossed on the limited edition styling tools.